ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 #### Cellranger multi

-Cell Ranger 6.0 introduced the multi pipeline wich is requried for use with cellplex, can can be used to 'join' features, vdj, and counts into a single analysis.
+Cell Ranger 6.0 introduced the multi pipeline which is required for use with CellPlex, and can can be used to 'join' features, V(D)J, and counts into a single analysis.

-cellranger multi requires and id for output and a configuration csv (which really isn't a csv).
+cellranger multi requires an ID for output and a configuration csv (which really isn't a csv).

-Multi Config CSV
+##### Multi Config CSV

 Section: [gene-expression]